EpicPantalones/340-board/README.md

 Here is the data from our breadboard for our receiver! as you can see, its actually working so well it clips!
 This is totall fine for our use case.

+After building our transmitter breadboard, our LED was not turning on because not enough voltage was dropping across it.
+We eventually realized that this was because we had tied the diode and the transistor gate to the same ground, -3.3V.
+To fix this we tied the diode to neutral ground and then our transmitter worked with 100 mA.

 ![image of the breadboard's csv data](image/breadboard_data.png)

 ## Altium Design